 We used the EEF's implementation guidance to help us develop our strategy, particularly the 'explore' phase to help us diagnose specific pupil needs and work out which activities and approaches are likely to work in our school.
-We have also taken part in EEF projects over the last 12 months and will be continuing with the NIESR schools project, which aims to support gaps caused by Covid for pupils in EYFS, Year 1 and Year 2.
+We have also taken part in EEF projects over the last 12 months and will be continuing with the NELLI schools project, which aims to support language gaps for pupils in EYFS.